-TYSON: Two paragraphs before that is when he said - 'cause Yuri Gagarin had just come out of orbit six weeks early.
-We didn't even have a...
+TYSON: Two paragraphs before that is when he said - 'cause Yuri Gagarin had just come out of orbit six weeks earlier.
+We didn't even have a vehicle...

 TYSON: ...cosmonaut - we didn't even have a vehicle that wouldn't kill any one of us going into orbit yet.
 And he said if the events of recent weeks are any indication of the impact of this adventure on the minds of men everywhere, we need to show the world the path of freedom over the path of tyranny.
 It was the war driver.
 It was the I-don't-want-to-die driver.

 GREENE: It was winning the Cold War.